shimspedy/sengov/content/candidates/ron-desantis-for-president.md

 date: 2023-05-28T10:05:20-04:00
 name: Ron DeSantis
 title: " Ron DeSantis for President of the United States"
-seo_title: "Ron DeSantis for florida governor"
+seo_title: "Ron DeSantis for President"
 description: I am running for President of the United States because I want to lead Our Great American Comeback.
 authors:
   - john shim